A popular approach to handling missing data is imputation, which estimates the value of missing data.

 Technical Details

 By default, data is imputed using the default settings from the mice R package, which employs Multivariate Imputation by Chained Equations (predictive mean matching) [1].
-Care should be taken to ensure that variables have the correct variable type, as this has a big impact on this algorithm.
-Where a technical error is experienced using mice, the imputation is performed using hot-decking, via the hot.deck package in R.[2]
+Care should be taken to ensure variables have the correct data type, as this has a significant impact on this algorithm.
+Where a technical error is encountered with mice, imputation is performed using hot-decking via the hot.deck package in R.[2]

-When applied with regression, missing values in the outcome variable are excluded from the analysis after the imputation has been performed.[3]
+When applied with regression, missing values in the outcome variable are excluded from the analysis after imputation.[3]

-Note that although imputation can reduce the bias of parameter estimates, it can create misleading statistical inference (e.g., as the simulated sample size is assumed to be the actual sample size in calculations).
+Note that although imputation can reduce bias in parameter estimates, it can lead to misleading statistical inference (e.g., when the simulated sample size is used instead of the actual sample size in calculations).

 The new Variables are imputed jointly.
-This means that if you make changes to one of them then the others will also change.
+This means that if you make changes to one of them, the others will change too.

-There are some technical limitations with regards to how you can change the new variables:
+There are some technical limitations with regard to how you can change the new variables:

-- You cannot add or remove variables from the Variables drop-box.
+- You cannot add or remove variables from the Variables dropdown.

-- You cannot change the order of variables in the Variables drop-box.
+- You cannot change the order of variables in the Variables dropdown.

-- If you wish to delete any of the imputed variables you must delete them all together because they are linked.
+- If you wish to delete any of the imputed variables, you must delete them altogether because they are linked.

-3. von Hippel, Paul T. 2007.
-"Regression With Missing Y's: An Improved Strategy for Analyzing Multiply Imputed Data."
+- von Hippel, Paul T. 2007.
+"Regression With Missing Y's: An Improved Strategy for Analyzing Mulitply Imputed Data."

 How to Turn Off Missing Data Selection for Specific Values